shawnw/useful_sqlite_extensions/tools/README.md

   insert all rows.
 When reading headers, they're used as column names for inserting rows, so the order of columns in the table can be different from the order in the CSV file.
+* `--columns=COLUMNS` A comma-separted list of column names.
+When creating a table, normally the first line is used to get the column names.
+With this option, the given names are used instead, and the first line is treated as data (Unless `--headers` is also given;
+  then the names must be the same but the order can be different).
 * `--guess-types` Normally, all fields are inserted as strings.
 With this option, it tries to insert values that look like numbers as numbers.